Alecu Beldiman: Tragodiea Moldovei

+Panopol defends Beldiman's chronicle: "I for one find charm in his so-very-pedestrian lyrics, especially since, upon reading them, I find some historical clarity regarding that era of turmoil".
 According to historian Vlad Georgescu, Beldiman was still notable as the most erudite chronicler of his generation.
 As Călinescu writes, an "entertaining jolt" in the epic came wherever Beldiman described his contempt for various of his contemporaries: the "godless dog" Vasileios Karavias and the haughty but "so very cowardly" Stefan Bogoridi.
 Complex descriptions remain rare, as Beldiman often dismisses the Eterists and his other adversaries with just one epithet, sometimes bordering on the obscene.
 One line refers to a "Lividi Nicolaki, that base and ugly soul", who, according to Beldiman, had been appointed commander of Moldavia's Romanies by Ypsilantis' government.
 Researchers are unsure about whether this is a reference to Niccolò Livaditti, a Triestene painter who had been a member of the Carbonari.

 Other aspects of the narrative were also polemical, reflecting Beldiman's brand of conservatism.
 In one episode of his epic, Beldiman sides with the local Turks, whom the Eterist invasion had decimated.
 Another one of his stanzas lambasts Tudor Vladimirescu, leader of the parallel uprising in Wallachia.
 As noted by Călinescu, Beldiman and Vladimirescu were both Romanian nationalists, but of different visions; the Moldavian poet described the Wallachian revolutionist as "deceitful", prone to demagoguery.
 Historian A. D. Xenopol also notes that Beldiman was sarcastic in his treatment of the Moldavian republican boyars, whom he called Decemviri.

 The restoration of Ottoman rule was rendered complete by the Eterist defeat at Sculeni in June 1821.
 Beldiman, having been appointed Vornic, made the return trip to Iași.
 In November, he purchased the townhouse owned by a fellow boyar, the Wallachian Iordache Filipescu, in Păcurari neighborhood; it was here that he finished writing Tragodiea.
 His poem-chronicle purposefully refrained from documenting the entirety of Ioan Sturdza's reign, which began in 1822.
 One stanza circulates the notion that Sturdza was a "son of Moldavia", rather than a Phanariote, and expresses his belief that a "golden century" would follow.
 The Vornic soon returned to championing his version of boyar nationalism: in Tragodiea, he makes explicit references to the "national interest".
 From 1823, Beldiman preserved a copy of what he claimed to be Moldavia's Capitulation to the Ottomans, outlining the ancient rights of its inhabitants.
 The text expanded on earlier forgeries.
 Overall, he was more pro-Ottoman than Zilot and other chroniclers, being above all thankful that the Empire had defeated Ypsilantis.